A Systematic Review of Ethical Concerns with Voice Assistants: Analysis of Ethical Concerns

 \subsection{Performance of Gender}

-A key motivation for researchers studying the performance of gender by voice assistants is the feminine presentation of major voice assistants that seems to persist across cultures.
-This is often justified from a psychological point of view, with studies suggesting that people perceive women's voices and names as sounding more gentle, kind, and caring than men's~\citep{costa2019ai, schneider2021recommended}, with VAs read as female presented as more acceptable to users.
-In addition, the findings of \citeauthor{10.1145/3411763.3451623}'s empirical research demonstrated that female voices were significantly more trusted in assistance tasks than compliance tasks~\citep{10.1145/3411763.3451623}.
+A key concern for researchers studying the performance of gender by voice assistants was the feminine presentation of major voice assistants that seems to persist across cultures.
+This was often justified from a psychological point of view, with studies suggesting that people perceive women's voices and names as sounding more gentle, kind, and caring than men's~\cite{costa2019ai, schneider2021recommended}, with VAs read as female therefore presented as more acceptable to users.
+In addition, the findings of \citeauthor{10.1145/3411763.3451623}'s empirical research demonstrated that female voices were significantly more trusted in assistance tasks than compliance tasks~\cite{10.1145/3411763.3451623}.

-But early findings on CASA suggested that people apply existing gender stereotypes to computers~\citep{nass1994computers}, and these harmful preconceptions (e.g. around women's roles in society and the types of jobs they should perform) have influenced the creation of current norms and expectations for the performance of gender by VAs.
-Given the prevalence of white men on engineering and design teams, the role of VAs in reflecting and reinforcing these stereotypes is the source of intense discussion~\citep{costa2019ai}.
-In the past, women were expected to perform a variety of stereotypically gendered labour, such as placing orders, giving reminders, seeking information, taking notes and making calls~\citep{schiller2019alexa, sutko2020theorizing}.
-Feminising VAs is seen as a reflection of male designers' psychological needs and tendencies---engineers tend to create artefacts that fit within their own social spaces---strengthening the connection between women and submissiveness and satisfying other `heterosexual fantasies'~\citep{walker2020alexa}.
+But early findings on CASA suggested that people apply existing gender stereotypes to computers~\cite{nass1994computers}, and these harmful preconceptions (e.g. around women's roles in society and the types of jobs they should perform) have influenced the creation of current norms and expectations for the performance of gender by VAs.
+Given the prevalence of white men on engineering and design teams, the role of VAs in reflecting and reinforcing these stereotypes is the source of intense discussion~\cite{costa2019ai}.
+In the past, women were expected to perform a variety of stereotypically gendered labour, such as placing orders, giving reminders, seeking information, taking notes and making calls~\cite{schiller2019alexa, sutko2020theorizing}.
+Feminising VAs was seen as a reflection of male designers' psychological needs and tendencies---engineers tend to create artefacts that fit within their own social spaces---strengthening the connection between women and submissiveness and satisfying other `heterosexual fantasies'~\cite{walker2020alexa}.